davidmhunt/CPSL_TI_Radar/CPSL_TI_Radar_cpp/Readme.md

 1. To flash the correct firmware onto the IWR1443, you will need the UNIFLASH tool from Texas Instruments.
 Start by downloading the correct version of the tool from the [downloads page](https://www.ti.com/tool/UNIFLASH#downloads)
 2. Next, power off the IWR1443, and place it into Flashing Mode mode.
 Refer to the following diagram for placing the IWR in flashing mode ![IWR_SOP_Modes](../CPSL_TI_Radar/readme_images/IWR_SOP_modes.png)
 3. Use the Uniflash tool to install the binary located in the [firmware folder](../Firmware/DCA1000_Streaming).
 Make sure you use the firmware in the IWR_Demos folder if streaming data directly from the IWR
+    * Note: For the IWR1843 (or any radar that can run the mmWave SDK boost, you should be able to load the default "demo" firmware provided by TI onto the board to stream samples to the DCA1000 board.)

 ## Running